thibaud-bv/microstack/README.md

 Because of this, code is better read and written in hexadecimal, for example with [HxD](https://mh-nexus.de/en/hxd/)

-Microstack uses two stacks as memory.
+Microstack uses two stacks as memory, and a pointer to one of those stacks

 ### Interpreter

-Not fully functionnal yet.
+The interpreter isn't fully functionnal yet.

-Some instructions may change.
+Some instructions of the language may change.

 ### Instruction set (in hexadecimal)